-- The rear fog light is so bright that it can dazzle drivers behind you.
-You should use the rear fog light only when visibility is very poor. - If you are towing a trailer equipped with a rear fog light on a vehicle with a factory-fitted towing bracket, the rear fog light on the car will automatically be switched off. - $\bullet$ The use of the lighting described here is subject to the relevant statutory requirements. $\blacksquare$
+- If the coming home feature is activated, the acoustic signal for the dipped beam headlights will not sound, it will sound if the position lights are activated. - The rear fog light is so bright that it can dazzle drivers behind you.
+You should use the rear fog light only when visibility is very poor. - If you are towing a trailer equipped with a rear fog light on a vehicle with a factory-fitted towing bracket, the rear fog light on the car will automatically be switched off. - The use of the lighting described here is subject to the relevant statutory requirements. ■

-Automatic lighting\
+Automatic lighting